 |ruins, city on the background|

-Just opposite to the cathedral is also Bistro&Bar, a small, bright restaurant where you can either pick out lunch or return to later that evening.
+Just opposite to the cathedral is also Bistro&Bar, a small, bright restaurant where you can either pick out lunch or return for dinner.
 Their pork chops are to die for and their prices better than in some of the other restaurants near the main street.

 |picture by Katri|